vipankumar87/symfony2-on-pagodabox/Symfony 2.3.x on PagodaBox.md

 $ composer create-project symfony/framework-standard-edition fresh/ 2.3.3
 $ cd fresh
 ```
 Running the create-project does a few things, it grabs the core Symfony files and then runs `composer install` which simply looks at the `composer.json` file (included with Symfony's core) and installs all of the dependencies listed.
-These get installed in `vendor/` which is an assumed convention you should definitely follow.
+These get installed in `vendor/` which is a default convention I happily adhere to.

 After all the vendors are downloaded — you will get prompted to provide some values to generate a configuration file at `app/config/parameters.yml`.
 Just hit enter on each prompt to use the default values, some of them won't even be needed since we'll use Apache Environment Variables which makes it easier to maintain difference between our local and PagodaBox setups (more on this later).

 Here's an overview of the prompts you may see:

-- **database_driver:** pdo_mysql `Doctrine uses pdo by default and PagodaBox supports MySQL`
+- **database_driver:** pdo_mysql `Doctrine uses pdo by default and PagodaBox supports MySQL by default`
 - **database_host:** 127.0.0.1 `we'll configure this as an EnvVar later`
 - **database_port:** null `ditto EnvVar`
 - **database_host:** symfony `ditto EnvVar`